-- Deep understanding of the Coca-Cola system - Extensive experience in the food and beverage industry - Experience of dealing with regulatory and political bodies - Experience of chairing a remuneration committee
+- · Deep understanding of the Coca-Cola system - Extensive international experience in the food and beverage industry - Experience of dealing with regulatory and political bodies - Experience of chairing a remuneration committee

-Vice-Chairman of Olive Partners, S.A., Co-Chairman and member of the Executive Committee of Cobega, S.A., Chairman of the North Africa Bottling Company and of the Advisory Board of Banco Santander, S.A. in Catalonia and of Copesco Sefrisa, S.A.
+Vice-chairman of Olive Partners, S.A., Co-chairman and member of the Executive Committee of Cobega, S.A., Chairman of the North Africa Bottling Company, chairman of the Advisory Board of Banco Santander, S.A. in Catalonia and a director of Equatorial Coca-Cola Bottling Company, S.L., and Copesco and Sefrisa, S.A.

-Second Vice-Chairman and member of the Executive Committee and Chairman of the Appointment & Remuneration Committee of Coca-Cola Iberian Partners, S.A.
+Second vice-chairman and member of the Executive Committee and chairman of the Appointment and Remuneration Committee of Coca-Cola Iberian Partners, S.A.

-The Chairman believes that, following formal performance evaluation, the performance of each of the directors standing for re-election continues to be effective and each of them continue to demonstrate commitment to the role.
+The Chairman believes that, following formal performance evaluation, the performance of each of the Directors standing for re-election continues to be effective and each of them continue to demonstrate commitment to the role.

-Resolutions 10 and 11 - Reappointment and Remuneration of the Auditor
+Resolutions 17 and 18 - Reappointment and Remuneration of the Auditor

 CCEP is required to appoint an auditor for each financial year, to hold office until the end of the next general meeting at which accounts are laid before the Shareholders.
-Accordingly, the Board, on the unanimous recommendation of the Audit Committee, which has evaluated the effectiveness and independence of the external auditor, is proposing the reappointment of CCEP's existing auditor, Ernst & Young LLP, as auditor of CCEP for the financial year ending 31 December 2018.
+Accordingly, the Board, on the unanimous recommendation of the Audit Committee, which has evaluated the effectiveness and independence of the external auditor, is proposing the reappointment of CCEP's existing Auditor, Ernst & Young LLP, as Auditor of CCEP for the financial year ending 31 December 2020 under Resolution 17.

 The Directors may set the remuneration of the Auditor if authorised by the Shareholders to do so.
-The Competition and Market Authority's Statutory Audit Services Order, which came into effect on 1 January 2015, clarified certain responsibilities of the Audit Committee, including providing that, acting collectively or through its chairman, and for and on behalf of the Board, is permitted to negotiate and agree the statutory audit fee.
-Resolution 11 seeks authority for the Audit Committee to determine the Auditor's remuneration for 2018.
+The Competition and Markets Authority's Statutory Audit Services Order, which came into effect on 1 January 2015 (and with which CCEP voluntarily complies), clarified certain responsibilities of the Audit Committee, including providing that, acting collectively or through its chairman, and for and on behalf of the Board, it is permitted to negotiate and agree the statutory audit fee.
+Resolution 18 seeks authority for the Audit Committee to determine the Auditor's remuneration for 2020.

-Resolution 12 - Political donations
+Resolution 19 - Political donations